poissonconsulting/err/README.md

 > To err is human - Alexander Pope (1711)

-`err` is an R package to produce customizable number and object sensitive error and warning messages.
+`err` is a dependency-free R package to produce customizable number and object sensitive error and warning messages.

 ## Demonstration